env3d/algorithm-binary-search/README.md

 Because the screen can only show a limited number of buildings, we only want to retrieve buildings that are closed to our character location.
 For example, if our character is at location 300, then we may only want to show buildings in location 250 and 310.
-Since this is an real-time animation (i.e. a game) we will need to perform this serach 60 times per second.
+Since this is a real-time animation (i.e. a game) we will need to perform this serach 30 times per second for the animation to be smooth.

 Modern computers are really fast so you actually won't see any difference until we have a really really long list.